bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 <h3 id="statement.affected-row-limit">Limit affected row limit</h3>

-Alert users if the affected rows in `UPDATE` or `DELETE` exceeds the limit.
+Alert users if the affected rows in `UPDATE` or `DELETE` exceed the limit.

 #### How the rule works